Places to Visit in Mumbai for Couples: Ideas and Tips

 12. If you get bored of visiting Juhu Beach, visit Madh Island or Arnala Beach for a change.

-13. And there are many more options in the beach category, such as Marve, Manori, Gorai or Kalamb.
+13. And there are much more options in the beach category, such as Marve, Manori, Gorai or Kalamb.
 Kalamb Beach can be dirty, but there are cheap rooms available and the owners also offer great traditional recipes at economical rates.

 14. Closer in towards the city there is Versova Beach.
 If you have heard that it is the filthiest beach in Mumbai, then think again, as recently the BMC and other organizations did a sweep cleaning.
 Spend an evening here to relish the experience.
 Travel on the Mumbai Metro back to your place.